fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 The points to discuss:
 - Some common steps in a CI setup include <i>linting</i>, <i>testing</i>, and <i>building</i>.
 What are the specific tools for taking care of these steps in the ecosystem of the language you picked?
 You can search the answer by google.
-- What alteratives there are to set up the CI besides Jenkins and GitHub Actions that we mentioned in this section?
+- What alternatives there are to set up the CI besides Jenkins and GitHub Actions that we mentioned in this section?
 - Would this setup be better in a self-hosted or a cloud based environment?
 Why?
 What information would you need to make that decision?

 Remember that there are no 'right' answers to the above!

+**One more thing:** n exercise [11-19](/en/part11/expanding_further#exercise-11-19) you will need a <i>Slack webhook URL</i>.
+It is better to ask it right away by email matti.luukkainen@helsinki.fi or in course [Telegram](https://t.me/fullstackcourse), ping @mluukkai

 </div>